 Grades are submitted to the Registrar at the end of the semester.
 Grades can be viewed online by students using their JHED account and password.
-Parents may be authorized to view grades in SIS with permission from the student.
+Students may designate authorized users to view final course grades in SIS.

-Each letter grade corresponds to a numerical grade point equivalent to allow the computation of a grade point average.
-The letter grades and their grade point equivalents are as follows:
+Each grade corresponds to a numerical grade point equivalent to allow the computation of a grade point average.
+S and U grades have no effect on grade point average.
+The grades and their grade point equivalents are as follows:

 Other marks are used in special circumstances as follows:

 |I/Grade||Incomplete/Reversion Grade (incomplete grade reverts to this letter grade at deadline unless alternate grade is submitted prior to that deadline)|

 |ND||Not officially dropped|